Rebecca Goodman

 It’s key that you act as soon as you spot the fraud and that you are acting responsibly by keeping your card with you and your PIN and OTP private.

-Credit card fraud can also impact your credit score, so if you see something which you think is incorrect, after you've spoken to your credit card provider, contact the credit reference agency.
-They should be able to remove fraudulent activity or transactions.
+Credit card fraud can also impact your credit score, so if you see something which you think is incorrect, make sure to contact your credit card provider immediately so that they can take the appropriate action - such as removing fraudulent activity or transactions.

 How to avoid credit card fraud